The van is too small

 The longer you’re left waiting, the longer it takes to load the van and the longer you’re waiting to enter your dream home.
 Confirm dates and times with your removals team in advance, and if you’re on a deadline, let them know.
 If you know traffic is going to be a problem, factor that in, and share any tips about the local journey with the team so they can be prepared.
 If a team arrives late due to another job, or a mix up on their end, you shouldn’t have to pay from the time they arrived, so keep an eye on the clock to ensure you’re paying the correct rate for the time the removals team were there.

 Be clear with the removals team about the expected date, time and location, and try to get it confirmed by email.
-Give any information necessary, like directions, knowledge of local traffic or works going on, and always make sure the removals team have a couple of numbers to reach you on, so they can keep you up to date if there are any delays.
+Give any information necessary, like directions, knowledge of local traffic, or details of any works going on, and always make sure the removals team have a couple of numbers to reach you on, so they can keep you up to date if there are any delays.

 Packing the kettle